jkuhlmann/gainput/README.md

 Dependencies
 ------------

 Gainput has minimal number of external dependencies to make it as self-contained as possible.
-It doesn't use any STL containers.
+It doesn't use any STL.

 - Windows:
   - the Win32 message loop for keyboard and mouse